 “There will always be feet around to treat,” Peng noted.
 “There are plenty of opportunities around and I recommend practicing in an area where you want to live long-term.
 During the last year of residency is when graduating residents start looking for those permanent positions.”

-As of 2016, the median annual wage for Podiatrists was $124,830.
-While the lowest 10 percent of earners made less than $48,830, the highest earning 10 percent made more than $208,000.
+The median annual wage for Podiatrists is $126,240.
+While the lowest 10 percent of earners make less than $54,150, the highest earning 10 percent make more than $208,000.
 Thus, this can be an extremely lucrative profession!
 The top paying employers of Podiatrists are Physicians offices, the federal government and, finally, local, state and private hospitals.
 The top paying state for this occupation is Hawaii followed by Nebraska, Wisconsin, Minnesota and Arkansas.

 “The earning potential as a Podiatrist is tremendous depending on the position and employer,” Peng stated.
 “Whether a professional chooses to join a practice, a multi-specialty group, an orthopedic group or to start their own practice will greatly impact their earnings, especially right out of school.”